chris2fr/tiddlywiki-bundles/doc/thread.md

 I’m sure the procedure can be improved.

->> For what it’s worth, I quite like the word “plugins”, closely followed by “bundle”.
+<$macrocall For what it’s worth, I quite like the word “plugins”, closely followed by “bundle”.
 “Plugin” at least describes what one does with one of these things: they are designed to be plugged into wikis.
 The trouble with “bundle” is that we need a word that communicates the differences between a plugin (with it’s upgrade logic) and a bundle (without that logic).
 So right now I’d use “bundle” to describe a JSON file containing a bunch of tiddlers.

 > Exactly, a bundle would be a json file containing a bunch of tiddlers unpacked as shadows.